guest271314/webtransport-js-bundle/README.md

 ## TODO

-Compile the relevant `libquiche` dependencies to WASM, and port to JavaScript.
+- Compile the relevant `libquiche` dependencies to WASM, and port to JavaScript
+- Create a public WebTransport echo server using this source code

 # Licenses